BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_docs.rst

 BattMo Tutorial
 ---------------
-*Generated from battMoTutorial.m*
+*Generated from battMoTutorial_docs.m*

-.. include:: battMoTutorialPreamble.rst
+.. include:: battMoTutorial_docsPreamble.rst

 This tutorial explains how to setup and run a simulation in BattMo

 Setting up the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-BattMo uses functionality from `MRST <MRSTBattMo>`.
+BattMo uses functionality from :mod:`MRST <MRSTBattMo>`.
 This functionality is collected into modules where each module contains code for doing specific things.
 To use this functionality we must add these modules to the matlab path by running:

 .. code-block:: matlab